dfsbora/latex-math-model/README.md

 # LATEX MATHEMATICAL LANGUAGE MODEL

 ## Overview
 This project aims to train a language model on a mathematical book written in Latex.
 The goal of the model is to generate text that follows the Latex syntax and resembles mathematical content.
-By training the model on such data, we aim to explore the LSTM and Universal Transformer ability to capture dependencies and reproduce the syntactic structures of Latex.
+By training the model on such data, we aim to explore the LSTM and Transformer ability to capture dependencies and reproduce the syntactic structures of Latex.

 ## Dataset
 The dataset is obtained from the open-source textbook on algebraic stacks ["The stacks"](https://github.com/stacks/stacks-project)